skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **scf_max_iter** *(integer)* - Default: *300*

-  This argument determines maximum number of SCF iterations.
+  This argument determinesi the maximum number of SCF iterations.

 \

 - **ssr22** *(boolean)* - Default: *False*

-  When **ssr22** is set to *True*, SSR(2,2) calculation is carried out, and detailed type of the REKS calculation is automatically determined from ``molecule.nst`` and **state_interactions** arguments.
+  When **ssr22** is set to *True*, SSR(2,2) calculation is carried out, and detailed types of the REKS calculation are automatically determined from ``molecule.nst`` and **state_interactions** arguments.
 If ``molecule.nst`` is one, the single-state REKS calculation is carried out.
 When ``molecule.nst`` is larger than one, the SA-REKS or SI-SA-REKS calculation is executed according to the **state_interactions** argument.